jankrepl/deepdow/docs/source/layers.rst

 ..
 [Agrawal2019]
    Agrawal, Akshay, et al. "Differentiable convex optimization layers."
 Advances in Neural Information Processing Systems.
 2019.

 ..
+[Michaud2007]
+   Michaud, Richard O., and Robert Michaud.
+"Estimation error and portfolio optimization: a resampling solution."
+Available at SSRN 2658657 (2007).

+..
 [Bodnar2013]
    Bodnar, Taras, Nestor Parolya, and Wolfgang Schmid.
 "On the equivalence of quadratic optimization problems commonly used in portfolio theory."
 European Journal of Operational Research 229.3 (2013): 637-644.